facontidavide/Bonxai/README.md

 If you are familiar with [Octomap](https://octomap.github.io/) and Octrees, you know that those data structures are also sparse and unbounded.

-On the other hand, Bonxai is **brutally faster** and, in same cases, even more memory efficient than an Octree.
+On the other hand, Bonxai is **much faster** and, in same cases, even more memory efficient than an Octree.

 This work is strongly based on [OpenVDB](https://www.openvdb.org/) and it can be considered